TheOdinProject/curriculum/legal_tou.md

 (iii) use other Services provided as part of the Platform strictly as permitted in accordance with these Terms of Use and any other terms applicable to those Services from time to time.

-The above licenses are conditional upon your strict compliance with these Terms of, including, without limitation, the following:
+The above licenses are conditional upon your strict compliance with these Terms, including, without limitation, the following:

  (i) You must not adapt, copy, republish, make available or otherwise communicate to the public, display, perform, transfer, share, distribute or otherwise use or exploit any Content on or from the Platform, except (i) where such Content is Your Content, or (ii) as permitted under these Terms of Use, and within the parameters displayed alongside that Content (for example, under the terms of Creative Commons licenses).